 Our whip for the weekend – the new Ford Explorer

 SECOND STOP: ROBERTS CREEK & THE GUMBOOT CAFE

 Down winding roads with cottages nestled in vibrant greenery and hints of ocean between the trees, we drove to Roberts Creek, another little pocket along the Sunshine Coast.
 We were treated to a yoga class beside the sea.
 Deep breathing in the ocean air took the poses to the next level and I adored the view.
 But the treats didn’t end there… we walked up the road to The Gumboot Cafe.
 Their London Fog was delightful especially when paired with their peanut butter chocolate balls.

 THIRD STOP: THE PAINTED BOAT RESORT MADEIRA PARK

 Checking into the Painted Boat Resort on Pender Harbour in Madeira Park was the perfect way to conclude the day.
 The bed looked so inviting… four fluffy pillows waiting just for me!
 While wandering the spacious and lush property it became clear to me that every villa had a view of the water, every suite was the best suite.
 Did I mention there was a soaker jacuzzi tub too?
 I will definitely have to make a repeat trip just to explore their spa…

-Of course no travel post would be complete without me hamming it up in a completely outrageous piece of clothing that is in contrast to my surroundings.
+In the end, no travel post would be complete without me hamming it up in a completely outrageous piece of clothing that is in contrast to my surroundings.
 That’s just how I roll.
-Would you expect any less? it was a jam packed two days filled with food, new friends, and smooth driving Fords… I can’t decide which part was my favourite.
+Would you expect any less?
+It was a jam packed two days filled with food, new friends, and smooth driving Fords… I can’t decide which part was my favourite.
 For more adventure, check out my other Ford Canada road trip post: Northern Alberta’s Biggest & Best Tour.

 Many thanks to Ford Canada / TalkShop / Pumpkin PR for sending me on this adventure!